 To define the convolutional encoder, use the Trellis structure parameter.
 This parameter is a MATLAB structure whose format is described in Trellis Description of a Convolutional Code.
 You can use this parameter field in two ways:

-length, generator polynomials, and possibly feedback connection polynomials,
+polynomials, and possibly feedback connection polynomials, then use a

-to use an encoder with a constraint length of 7, code generator polynomials
+encoder with a constraint length of 7, code generator polynomials of 171 and

 If you have a variable in the MATLAB workspace that contains the trellis structure, then enter its name as the Trellis structure parameter.
 This way is faster because it causes Simulink to spend less time updating the diagram at the beginning of each simulation, compared to the usage in the previous bulleted item.

-When it is nonzero, the encoder resets before processing the data
+scalar signal.
+When it is nonzero, the encoder resets before processing the data at

 The trellis-coded modulation technique partitions the constellation into subsets called cosets, so as to maximize the minimum distance between pairs of points in each coset.
 This block internally forms a valid partition based on the value you choose for the M-ary number parameter.

 The figures below show the labeled set-partitioned signal constellations that the

 64. For constellations of other

 sizes, see Biglieri, E., D. Divsalar, P. J. McLane and M. K. Simon,